 The seminar will study human rights, primarily from an international perspective, including self-determination, cultural rights, ethnic and racial rights, women's rights, religious rights, and lesbian and gay rights.
-Preference given to international relations majors.
+Open to seniors majoring in IREL or POLS, others by permission of the instructor.
 Crosslisted as POLS 389.